goncalo-oliveira/channels/README.md

 ### Implementing an Adapter

-Unless you have specific needs, you should inherit your adapter from `ChannelAdapter<T>` class and not from the `IChannelAdapter` interface directly.
+Unless you have very specific needs, you should inherit your adapter from `ChannelAdapter<T>` class and not from the `IChannelAdapter` interface directly.
 This is because the base class does a few things for us that, if implemented from the interface directly, won't be available.
 That includes

 - Type checking
 - Type mutation